qiz-li/lovelace-soft-ui/README.md

                                       - width: 5px
                                       - height: 60px
                                   type: 'custom:button-card'
-# The first button in the bottom, you can change the icon here.
+# The second button in the bottom, you can change the icon here.
 In my case it is 'return'
                                 - icon: 'mdi:keyboard-return'
                                   show_icon: true
                                   show_name: false